 While sketching there is little time to be picky about the details as I said, so try to work as fast as you can.

 I know you will probably make a lot of mistakes.
 It is perfectly OK.
 Make as many mistakes as possible.

 Have ready your basic drawing tools.
 You need only a pencil and eraser.
-Pen shaped eraser will serve you well.
+A Pen-shaped eraser will serve you well.

 I can tell you from my experience, that if you repeat your butterfly sketch 3 or 5 times (max), you will remember that virtually forever.
 Your hands will learn that.

 Mark out the veins on the butterfly’s wings.

 The veins on the wings create the pattern – the wing design.
 That, what makes the butterfly so beautiful.

 If you love to sketch or draw butterflies, you may like the page where I explain the process of drawing and coloring in every detail.

 At this stage, you have ready the basic sketch of a butterfly.
 Total contour outline, wing design, and body contour.

 Here comes the part where your butterfly starts to emerge.